astara303/sei-project-1/README.md

   __Missile-Fire Stage:__
   1. The player always takes the first turn by clicking on the "radar" grid.
   2. The computer will immediately return fire by targeting a square on the player's "map" grid.
-  3. "Miss", "hit", and "sink" all display differently on the grid so that the player can keep track of where they should click next, and how many of their ships have been hit or sunk.
+  3. "MISS", "HIT", and "SUNK" all display differently on the grid so that the player can keep track of where they should click next, and how many of their ships have been hit or sunk.
   4. When all of the player's ships have been sunk, the computer has won, or vice versa, and the game is over.

 _For more information on the game Battleship, please refer to the [Wiki](https://en.wikipedia.org/wiki/Battleship_(game))._

 ## Functionality

-In this section I discuss the functionality that I'm proud of, that makes the game work (and importantly, fun to play, and possible to lose).
+In this section I discuss the functionality that makes the game work (and importantly, fun to play, and possible to lose).

 - The computer's ships are automatically placed on the radar grid when the page is loaded.
 They will never generate off the grid nor intersect.
 They may be generated horizontally or vertically.
 This is decided by a simple Math.random() function that creates a 50/50 chance.